 Quick Answer

-Feng shui fire element colors usually include red, coral, berry, warm pink, and terracotta.
-The easiest way to use them is in edited accents that warm the room and give it life without making it feel loud or restless.
+Feng shui fire element colors include red, orange, coral, berry, warm pink, terracotta, and some richer purple tones.
+The easiest way to use them is through edited accents, warm light, art, textiles, candles, and smaller focal points that make a room feel alive without making it feel loud.

 Fire element color helps most when a room feels flat, cold, or emotionally sleepy.

 The trick is dosage.
-Fire colors tend to work better as one richer layer through textiles, art, pottery, lighting, or one stronger furniture piece instead of trying to carry the whole room alone.
+Fire colors work best as one richer layer through textiles, art, pottery, lighting, or one stronger furniture piece instead of trying to carry the whole room alone.

-The Best Fire Element Colors Usually Feel Warm and Lively
+The Best Fire Element Colors Feel Warm and Lively

 Fire element colors that are easiest to use